CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

 running all over the campus or country, on computers that don\'t belong to us, they have two major requirements:

--   **Moderate Data Sizes**: Ideally, all of the files for your jobs should be in your home directory and/or in SQUID (the options listed on our [file transfer guide](file-availability) and our [SQUID guide](file-avail-squid)), and output files are small enough to return to your home directory (less than 2 GB).
-If your data files are large enough to use our large data file system ("staging", see our [data staging guide](file-avail-largedata)) and you would like to use external resource, please [contact us](chtc@cs.wisc.edu)!
-In certain cases, we may be able to support larger data needs outside of CHTC.
+-   **Moderate Data Sizes**: We can support input file sizes of up to 20 GB per file per job.
+This covers input files that would normally be transferred out of a `/home` directory or use SQUID, in addition to larger files up to 20GB.
+Outputs per job can be of similar sizes.
+If your input or output files are larger than 1GB, or you have any other questions about handling data on resources beyond CHTC, please [contact us](chtc@cs.wisc.edu)!

 -   **Short or interruptable jobs**: Your job can run in under 8 hours
     \-- either it finishes in that amount of time, or it